sveltejs/svelte/site/content/docs/03-template-syntax.md

 ---

-If you're using `bind:` directives together with `on:` directives, the order in which they're defined affects the value of the bound variable when the event handler is called.
+If you're using `bind:` directives together with `on:` directives, the order that they're defined in affects the value of the bound variable when the event handler is called.

 ```sv
 <script>